Templates Extended NEW v1.1.4

 Colors

-Each color setting within this extended panel has a light and dark button so that you can set it to a default light or dark color.
+Each color setting within the default extended panel has a light and dark button so that you can set it to a default light or dark color.

 However as always, you can use the color picker to set it to any color you desire for your default and custom templates.